markbarton/nodedomino/README.md

 # Egghead NodeJS & IBM Domino Integration Course
-## Lesson 9 - Post data to IBM Domino via NodeJS
+## Lesson 10 - Update and delete data in Domino via NodeJS

+For this lesson you should remove the ability for you to delete from the ACL of the demo database.

 You must do a npm install after switching to this branch.

 An example form will be served from the public folder via the NodeJS server.
-For this lesson it is called swrecord.html
+For this lesson it is called swrecords.html

 This example HTML file references some external libraries via a CDN (Bootstrap, fontawesome, axios)